unicode-org/icu/tools/release/java/readme.txt

            Set these paths to the location of parent directory of the ICU4C sources in the previous version (OLD) and the source of the current release (NEW)

            If your ICU is an out-of-source-build, add these two lines indicating the build location:
                         OLD_ICU_BUILD=/xsrl/E/icu-build-m48/icu4c/source
                         NEW_ICU_BUILD=/xsrl/E/icu-build/icu4c/source

+4. Build the jar, as the Python build and makefile do not attempt do it.
+   You will also have to do that if you are developing on the Java tool.
+            mvn package

-4. From this directory, (tools/release/java/) run Make to build docs: (the tool will be built automatically) make APIChangeReport.html make APIChangeReport.md
+5. From this directory, (tools/release/java/) run Make to build docs: (the tool will be built automatically) make APIChangeReport.html make APIChangeReport.md

-5. This will create 'APIChangeReport.html' and 'APIChangeReport.md" files in
+6. This will create 'APIChangeReport.html' and 'APIChangeReport.md" files in
 this directory.
 Look them over, and then check them into ${NEW_ICU}/APIChangeReport.* (parent of icu4c's source).

-Note: the ant build and makefile do not attempt to rebuild the jar.
-Run 'mvn package' separately if developing on the Java tool.